Some study programmes help you monitor your own academic progress by assisting you in drawing up a study plan at the end of your first year.

 In the Summer preceding the academic year in which you start your Astronomy master's, the Astronomy study advisor will request all incoming Astronomy master's students to draw up a Master Study Plan for the upcoming two years.
 You will also receive a template for your Master Study Plan from the Astronomy study advisor.
 The template specifies the Astronomy specialisation that you have chosen upon registration for the Astronomy master's programme.
 Draft the Astronomy master's schedule in your Master Study Plan using the following resources:

-- Select the Astronomy master's specialisation that you will follow for a detailed description of mandatory and elective courses.
+- In the Astronomy Prospectus for the upcoming academic year, select the Astronomy master's specialisation that you will follow for a detailed description of mandatory and elective courses.

-- The list of Physics courses in the Physics e-Prospectus for 2017-2018 and the preliminary list of Physics courses for the next academic year (if available).
+- You may also want to view the list of available Physics courses in the Physics Prospectus for the upcoming academic year and the preliminary list of Physics courses for the next academic year (if available).

 Handing in your Master Study Plan